sparklabnyc/temperature_prisons_united_states_2024/README.md

 # Temperature and prisons in the United States

-Victoria D. Lynch, Cascade Tuholske, Robbie M Parks
+Cascade Tuholske, Victoria D. Lynch, Robbie M. Parks

 ## Introduction

-Work in progress by Robbie M Parks, Cascade Tuholske

 ## Code (in progress)